Intechgambit/gnat/README.md

-# Genomic Analytics Tool (gnat)
+## Genomic Analytics Tool (gnat)

-## Tool describtion:
-GNAT is a python Fet supported desktop App developed by Intechgambit to process genomic data (DNA and Edna) by pulling data from [NCBI Entrez databased](https://www.ncbi.nlm.nih.gov/search/) utlizing the Entrez API, creating a custom blast supported database, making taxonmic assignments and annonotations and generating analytics and vizulizations.
-The tool also does data conversion to the FASTA format that is searchable by NCBI BLAST.
+GNAT is a user-friendly Python Flet desktop application developed by Intechgambit to streamline your genomic data analysis workflow.
+It enables you to:

+- Process genomic data: Analyze both DNA and RNA sequences.
+- Retrieve data from NCBI Entrez: Leverage the power of the National Center for Biotechnology Information (NCBI) Entrez databases using the integrated Entrez API.
+- Create custom BLAST databases: Generate searchable databases optimized for BLAST searches.
+- Perform taxonomic assignments and annotations: Efficiently assign taxonomic classifications and enrich your data with annotations.
+- Generate visualizations: Create informative visualizations to gain deeper insights from your genomic data.
+- Convert data to FASTA format: Seamlessly convert your data into the FASTA format for NCBI BLAST compatibility.
-## NCBI Entrez API downloads:
+## Leveraging NCBI Entrez Downloads
-Downloads from NCBI Entrez databases is used independently or in combination of the user's own datasets to create a searchable BLAST and relational database that can be used for annotations and taxonomic assignments.

-### How to use the feature
+GNAT integrates seamlessly with NCBI Entrez databases, allowing you to either use their resources independently or combine them with your own datasets.
+This powerful combination facilitates the creation of robust, searchable BLAST databases and relational databases.
+These databases are invaluable for tasks such as annotation, taxonomic classification, and analysis.

+## User-Friendly Interface: Species Boards

-Borads referred to as "Species Boards" in the tools are utilized to create search parameters used to retrieve data from NCBI databases through their [Entrez API](https://www.ncbi.nlm.nih.gov/books/NBK25501/).
+GNAT prioritizes user experience with its intuitive Species Boards feature.
+These boards serve as convenient containers for defining search parameters used to retrieve data from NCBI databases via their Entrez API.
+Here's how to utilize them effectively:

-- Go from Workspace, select Board Manager.
-This will take you to home of species boards
+1. Board Management: Access the Board Manager from your Workspace.
+This section serves as your central hub for managing Species Boards.
+2. Create or Select a Board:
+- To create a new board, click "Add new board" and provide a descriptive name.
+Optionally, choose a color to visually differentiate your lists.
-- You can either create a new board clicking on Add new board or use an existing board by clicking on it.
+- To use an existing board, simply click on its name.
-- Enter a species name that you will searching.
-This will be used to save all the output activivties for that list.You have options to select different colors for your lists or you can leave at a defaulst.
-After typing the name you can click create or enter.
-- Add a search query for your list.
-Search queries are parameters used directly to search the NCBI databases.
-You can add multiple search queries on a single list.
-Each list contutes a single search and items on the list are searched iteratively.
-Each search query should include all the parameters you want to apply on that specific search.
-If you do not know how to generate queries for NCBI database search you can generate them by going to [NCBI website](https://www.ncbi.nlm.nih.gov).
-Select the Nucleotide database and use a desired search term.
-Apply all the filters needed and copy the "Search details" contents and paste it search detail of the tool to add as a query.
+3. Define Species Search: Enter the species name you intend to investigate.
+This name will serve as a label for all output activities associated with this specific search.
+4. Craft Search Queries:
+- Search queries represent parameters directly translated into NCBI database searches.
+You can create multiple queries within a single list, with each iteratively searching for items fulfilling those parameters.
+- Unsure how to formulate queries?
+No problem!
+Visit the NCBI website (https://www.ncbi.nlm.nih.gov), select the Nucleotide database, define your search terms and filters, and copy the displayed "Search details" text.
+Paste this into the tool's search query field.
+5. Manage Your Lists:
-- Click on the three dots in the right corner of the list you created.
-Edit options allows you to edit the name you entered for the list.
-Delete option will delete the list.
-Get date will search your queries against the NCBI Entrez database and download the data to your local machine.
+- Click the three dots located in the top right corner of a list to access its options.
+Here, you can edit the list name, delete it, or trigger a data download using the "Get data" function.
-- To check the status of your downloads, you can
+6. Monitoring Downloads: Gain visibility into download progress and track the status of your data retrieval requests.
+Additional Notes: (Will include the installation).

+We are continuously working to enhance GNAT.
+Your feedback and contributions are highly valued.